akatch/dotfiles/nixos/README.md

 Had to hunt around a bit before I found [the correct way to set up my keyboard][Input configuration]

+[Font packages][Fonts in NixOS] go in their own specific configuration section

 ## Thoughts
-Install was pretty painless (once I found a USB stick that wasn't failing)
+Install was pretty painless (once I found a USB stick that wasn't failing).

+Most of the fiddling I had to do was more related to replacing X11 with Wayland than with NixOS itself.
+The NixOS documentation is very good.

+I outlined a series of setup tasks in [todo.txt][] and archived these to [done.txt][] upon completion.

 ## Questions